 18. Stars Are Merely Luminous Balls of Gases

-Stars are huge balls of hot gases (such as mixtures of hydrogen and helium) that are held together by their own gravity and glow in space.
-The larger a star, the shorter is its life – although, all but the enormous stars can live for billions of years!
+Stars are huge balls of hot gases (such as mixtures of hydrogen and helium) held together by their own gravity and glow in space.
+The larger a star, the shorter is its life – although all but the enormous stars can live for billions of years!

 19. There’s a Planetoid Similar to the Earth

-Sedna is an asteroid that’s referred to as a planetoid because it shares similar physical features with the Earth.
-It is, however, considered as a dwarf planet.
+Sedna is an asteroid called a planetoid because it shares similar physical features with the Earth.
+It is, however, considered a dwarf planet.
 One year on Sedna is equal to 10,500 years on Earth!